 Section in Red Box shows Min/Max Levels (if set for tech), quanitity allocated (not yet billed/removed from inventory), MIF (machines in field) for tech and retail price (please see notation at bottom of this post about retail/default price).

-End of report will show summary for tech:
+End of report will show summary for tech (Dormant Inventory Value is Based on Average Cost):

 Sample 2 (Manger Level Roll Up):